xiejw/mlvm/doc/000-TODO.md

 TODO
 ----
 - Added result with good names.
-- Move new instruction into Instruction logic so we can test it easily (without creating a module.)
 - Added shapes mod for shap inference.
 - Added module eager run.